-- 1. Refunds for Classes Canceled by the Institution.
+1. Refunds for Classes Canceled by the Institution.
 If tuition and fees are collected in advance of the start date of a program and the institution cancels the class, 100% of the tuition and fees collected must be refunded.
-The refund shall be made within 45 days of the planned start date. - 2.
-Refunds for Students Who Withdraw on or Before the First Day of Class.
+The refund shall be made within 45 days of the planned start date.

+2. Refunds for Students Who Withdraw on or Before the First Day of Class.
 If tuition and fees are collected in advance of the start date of classes and the student does not begin classes or withdraws on the first day of classes, no more than \$100 of the tuition and fees may be retained by the institution.
-Appropriate refunds for a student who does not begin classes shall be made within 45 days of the class start date. - 3.
-Refunds for Students Enrolled Prior to Visiting the Institution.
+Appropriate refunds for a student who does not begin classes shall be made within 45 days of the class start date.

+- 3. Refunds for Students Enrolled Prior to Visiting the Institution.
 Students who have not visited the school facility prior to enrollment will have the opportunity to withdraw without penalty within three days following either attendance at a regularly scheduled orientation or following a tour of the facilities and inspection of the equipment. - 4.
 Refunds for Students Enrolled in Professional Development, Continuing Education, or Limited Contract Instruction.
-Institutions engaging in programs, which are short-term, must have a written policy or contract statement regarding whether or not fees and instructional charges are refundable.

-5. Refunds for Withdrawal after Class Commences
+Institutions engaging in programs, which are short-term, must have a written policy or contract statement regarding whether or not fees and instructional charges are refundable. - 5.
+Refunds for Withdrawal after Class Commences

-Refunds policy for programs obligating students for periods of 12 Months or less the refund policy for Students attending non-public institutions who incur a financial obligation for a period of 12 months or less shall be as follows: (i) During the first 10% of the period of financial obligation, the institution shall refund at least 90% of the tuition: (ii) After the first 10% of the period of financial obligation and until the end of the first 25% of the period of obligation, the institution shall refund at least 50% of the tuition; (iii) After the first 25% of the period of financial obligation and until the end of the first 50% of the period of obligation, the institution shall refund at least 25% of the tuition; (iii) After the first 25% of the period of financial obligation and until the end of the first 50% of the period of financial obligation, the institution shall refund at least 25% of the tuition; and, (iv) After the first 50% of the period of financial obligation, the institution may retain all of the tuition.
+Refunds policy for programs obligating students for periods of 12 Months or less the refund policy for Students attending non-public institutions who incur a financial obligation for a period of 12 months or less shall be as follows: (i) During the first 10% of the period of financial obligation, the institution shall refund at least 90% of the tuition: (ii) After the first 10% of the period of financial obligation and until the end of the first 25% of the period of obligation, the institution shall refund at least 50% of the period of obligation, the institution shall refund at least 25% of the tuition; and, (iv) After the first 50% of the period of financial obligation, the institution may retain all of the tuition.

-6. Refund Policy for programs obligating students for periods beyond twelve months refund for the unused portion of the first 12 months shall be based on section above.
+6. Refund Policy for programs obligating students for periods beyond twelve months

+Programs longer than 12 months that financially obligate the student for any period of time beyond 12 months shall release the student of the obligation to pay beyond the 12 months if the student withdraws during the first 12 months.
+The calculation of the refund for the unused portion of the first 12 months shall be based on section above.
 If the student withdraws during any subsequent period following the first 12 months, the student's refund for the unused portion of the tuition applicable to the period of withdrawal shall be based on the section above.
 Student agrees to comply with the assigned schedule for applicable All Beauty